-[4] Although an LLLT is strictly prohibited by paragraph (b) from communicating with a party about the subject matter of the LLLT's representation, an LLLT may have occasion to communicate directly with a nonparty who is assisted by another LLLT.
-A risk of unwarranted intrusion into a privileged relationship may arise when an LLLT deals with a person who is assisted by another LLLT.
+- [1] This Rule was adapted from Lawyer RPC 4.3 with no substantive changes and applies to LLLTs analogously. - [2] [Reserved] - [3] The client of a LLLT is an unrepresented person for purposes of Lawyer RPC 4.2 and 4.3. - [4] A LLLT may have occasion to communicate directly with a nonparty who is assisted by another LLLT.
+A risk of unwarranted intrusion into a privileged relationship may arise when a LLLT deals with a person who is assisted by another LLLT.
 Client-LLLT communications, however, are privileged to the same extent as client-lawyer communications.
 See APR 28(K)(3).
-An LLLT's ethical duty of confidentiality further protects the LLLT client's right to confidentiality in that professional relationship.
+A LLLT's ethical duty of confidentiality further protects the LLLT client's right to confidentiality in that professional\relationship.
 See LLLT RPC 1.6(a).
-When dealing with a person who is assisted by another LLLT, an LLLT must respect these legal rights that protect the client-LLLT relationship.
+When dealing with a person who is assisted by another LLLT, a LLLT must respect these legal rights that protect the client-LLLT relationship.